-(Mark One) ☑ QUARTERLY REPORT PURSUAL NT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT O OF 1934 For the quarterly period ended June or 2 30, 2022 TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT O OF 1934 For the transition period from to Commission File Number: 001-3 37761 TistaGen Therapeutic Exact name of registrant as specified in Nevada (State or other jurisdiction of incorporation or organization) 20-5093315 (I.R.S.
-Employer Identification No.) (Add 343 Allerton Avenue South San Francisco, CA 940 dress of principal executive offices inclu (R (650) 577-3600 legistrant's telephone number, includin g area code) Securities regi stered pursuant to Section 12(b) of the Act: Comm Title of each class on Stock, par value \$0.001 per share Trading Symbol(s) VTGN Name of each exchange on which r Nasdaq Capital Market egistered during the pre by Section 13 or 15(d) of the Securities End to file such reports), and (2) has been s ve Data File required to be submitted pur- ter period that the registrant was required er, a non-accelerated filer, or a smaller rep y" in Rule 12b-2 of the Exchange Act. orting company.
-See Large accelera Non-Accelera Accelerated filer Smaller reporting company Emerging growth company g growth company, indicate by check mandrial accounting standards provided pu se the extended transition period for comple Act. $\square$ ying with any new Indicate by ch eck mark whether the registrant is a she ell company (as defined in Rule 12b-2 o of the Exchange Act).
-Yes $\square$ No $\boxtimes$ As of August 10, 2022, 206,836,345 shares of the reg istrant's common stock, \$0.001 par val ue, were issued and outstanding.
+(Mark One)

+\checkmark

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended December 31, 2022

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to .

+Commission File Number: 001-37761

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+20-5093315 (I.R.S.
+Employer Identification No.)

+\times

+\square

+343 Allerton Avenue

+South San Francisco, CA 94080 (Address of principal executive offices including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share VTGN Nasdaq Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-Accelerated filer Smaller reporting company

+Emerging growth company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of February 7, 2023, 219,326,526 shares of the registrant's common stock, \$0.001 par value, were issued and outstanding.

-VistaGen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2022
+Vistagen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended December 31, 2022